 To achieve these goals the Children’s Law Center administers the following programs:

 In November 1992, a six-year-old girl was shot and killed by her father during a supervised visitation session at the office of the Child Protection Council of Northeastern Connecticut.
 From this tragedy sprang a coalition of concerned professionals and parents united to examine the weaknesses in the system that had failed that child.
 The lack of legal services for children in family court was identified as a major concern, which led to the founding of the Children’s Law Center.

 In 1996, the Children’s Law Center hired its first staff attorney, Garret Tuller, through a contractual arrangement with Connecticut Legal Services.
 Under his direction the organization represented over 200 abuse and neglect cases in juvenile court.
 In 2002, the Children’s Law Center relocated its office from eastern Connecticut to Hartford, to become more accessible to a wider demographic of clients.

-81 children in 51 families through Families in Transition
+39 children in 24 families through Families in Transition977 children through 702 calls

 to The Children’s Law Line